-The skill of isolating phonemes in a spoken word is further emphasized in both Levels in the Echo/Find Words and Dictation (Level 1) activities.
-To teach phoneme segmentation for spelling, the same tapping method is used.
+"Phonemic awareness is emphasized in [Fundations] lessons where children segment and blend phonemes in words, and practice phoneme substitution, addition, and manipulation with up to six sounds in a syllable by Level 2.
+A unique feature of Fundations and the Wilson Reading System® is a tapping method in which students tap out the individual phonemes in a word with their fingertips, and then blend the phonemes into a word." -FCRR Report on Fundations, 2004 for spelling, the same tapping method is used.
 A student first hears a word dictated, then taps out each sound.
 Then, the teacher or student use the corresponding Letter Tiles to form the word to reinforce segmentation skills and the spelling-reading connection.
 In both the Word Play-Make Words for Decoding and Echo/Find Words activities, teachers are directed to manipulate the sounds in words.